Have you ever wondered how to make popcorn on the stove? My perfect stovetop popcorn recipe works every single time leaving no uncooked kernels.

 While the popcorn is popping, melt the butter and add the honey.

-Pour over the popcorn and sprinkle with salt.
+Pour over the popcorn and sprinkle with sea salt flakes.
 Toss until completely coated.
 You could also do this in a large paper bag.